Killing of Tim McLean: Incident

 On 30 July 2008, Tim McLean, a carnival barker, was returning home to Winnipeg after working at a fair in Edmonton.
 He departed Edmonton on board Greyhound bus 1170 to Winnipeg, via the Yellowhead Highway through Saskatchewan.
 He sat at the rear, one row ahead of the toilet.
-At 6:55 p.m., the bus departed from a stop in Erickson, Manitoba, with a new passenger, Vince Li.
-Li, described as a tall man in his 40s, with a shaved head and sunglasses, first sat near the front of the bus, then moved to sit next to McLean after a scheduled rest stop in Brandon.
+At 6:55 p.m., the bus departed Erickson, Manitoba, with a new passenger, Vince Li.
+Li, a tall man in his 40s with a shaved head and sunglasses, first sat near the front of the bus, then moved to sit next to McLean after a scheduled rest stop in Brandon.
 McLean "barely acknowledged" Li, then fell asleep against the window pane, headphones covering his ears.